lamurian/Cognoscere/Resources/R-code-example-of-copula-for-dependent-events.md

 - probability
 ---

-Here’s how you can compute the joint probability of events $ A $ and $ B $ using a **Gaussian copula** in R. This involves the following steps:
+Here’s how you can compute the joint probability of events $A$ and $B$ using a **Gaussian copula** in R. This involves the following steps:

 1. **Transform the marginal probabilities** using the inverse CDF of the normal distribution (i.e., the quantiles).
 2. **Use a bivariate normal distribution** with a specified correlation to calculate the joint distribution.